Atry/ReactToBindingHtml.scala/README.md

 However, currently there are more third-party components in the React ecosystem than Binding.scala.
 It would be nice if a web developer could reuse React components while taking advantage of Binding.scala's precise data-binding.
 This repository includes the following adapters for reusing React components in Binding.scala + html.scala web apps:

 - [ReactToBindingHtml](https://www.javadoc.io/page/com.yang-bo/reacttobindinghtml_sjs1_3/latest/com/yang_bo/ReactToBindingHtml.html) - an adapter for inserting React virtual DOM into an `@html` literal or an `html"..."` interpolation.
-- [BindingHtmlToReact](https://www.javadoc.io/page/com.yang-bo/bindinghtmltoreact_sjs1_3/latest/com/yang_bo/BindingHtmlToReact$.html) - an adapter for inserting an `@html` literal or an `html"..."` interpolation into a React component.
+- [BindingHtmlToReact](https://www.javadoc.io/page/com.yang-bo/bindinghtmltoreact_sjs1_3/latest/com/yang_bo/BindingHtmlToReact$.html) - an adapter for inserting an `@html` literal or an `html"..."` interpolation into React virtual DOM.
 - [BindingReactToReact](https://www.javadoc.io/page/com.yang-bo/bindingreacttoreact_sjs1_3/latest/com/yang_bo/BindingReactToReact$.html) - an adapter for using [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala)'s `.bind` data-binding in React virtual DOM.

 With the help of the adapters, you will be able to reuse existing React components while getting rid of React hooks or `setState` by managing your app's states in Binding.scala.